Nikewade/One-More-Rule/README.md

 ## Getting Started
 To experience "One More Rule," follow these steps:

+<a href="https://nikewade.itch.io/one-more-rule">Play The Game In The Browser Here</a>

 1. Clone or download this repository.
 2. Open the project in Unity (developed with Unity version 2020.3.28f1).
 3. Navigate to the main scene and press play to start the game.